Sanarazaaa/Academic-Performance-Exercise-and-ADHD/README.md

 # Exercise and Academic Performance in ADHD

+## Motivation

+The prevalence of Attention Deficit Hyperactivity Disorder (ADHD) among adolescents and emerging adults is on the rise.
+Academic performance is a critical component of self-esteem and future opportunities, and understanding the factors that influence it is essential for educators, parents, and healthcare providers.

+Physical exercise has been shown to offer numerous benefits for mental health and cognitive function.
+This project seeks to explore the relationship between physical activity and academic performance in students with ADHD, aiming to uncover insights that could lead to targeted interventions.
+If a positive correlation is established, it could encourage the integration of physical activity into educational settings as a means to enhance learning outcomes.

 ## Overview
 The **Exercise and Academic Performance in ADHD** project investigates the relationship between physical exercise and academic performance among adolescents and emerging adults diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 The study aims to analyze how various physical activity metrics correlate with academic outcomes, specifically GPA, to provide insights that may inform interventions and support strategies for this population.